Skincare, Reviews, Sun care

 Verdict

 As always, our skin is subjective.
-What didn’t work for me may work great for others 🙂 Although I was initially very excited by this new concept and the superb silky finish of this Abib Heartleaf Sun Essence Calming Drop, I was soon let down by its’ strong alcohol scent that stung my sensitive eyes and dried my skin.
+What didn’t work for me may work great for others 🙂 Although I was initially very excited by this new concept and the superb silky finish of this Abib Heartleaf Sun Essence Calming Drop, I was soon disappointed that it stung my sensitive eyes and dried my skin.
+This could work great for someone with oily skin and not-so-sensitive eyes.

 I will not repurchase, and I am still seeking my HG!